cvarkey/PlugLoadSimulator-PLSim/readme.txt

   	(c) A new screen will pop up check mark all the radio boxes and click OK, make sure to add requested environmental variables.

-(6) Create a new Project and put in all the files assuming you have them all in a zip (7) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim (launch version) or https://github.com/CalPlug/PlugLoadSimulator-PLSim (maintained version)
+(6) Create a new Project and put in all the files assuming you have them all in a zip (7) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim (launch version) or https://github.com/CalPlug/PlugLoadSimulator-PLSim (maintained version) - use the GIT import tool in the File menu in Eclipse to make a new workspace directly from the Github repository.

+(8) Make sure the compiler/interpreter is set up in Eclipse: If you changed workspaces you may lose the Miniconda interpreter options that were entered, make sure the workspace, the main.py and the project, and the Anaconda interpreter is selected to properly run.

 INSTRUCTIONS FOR USE
-1) 	Run the program
+1) 	Run the program - Press the green play button (see step 8 above if there is an issue here)
 2) 	The menu contains commands for us to manipulate the simulation environment
 	a: adds a device, first it selects the (a) kind of class of device to add, (b) then the type of device,